Monstoberfest not going fast enough for you? Crave more horror content out of the Nighthawks Diner?

 Ep- 92 Bram Stoker’s DRACULA “Listen to them, the children of the Nighthawks, what music they make”

-This time around, in 1992’s BRAM STOKER’S DRACULA, director auteur Francis Ford Coppola uses older and time-honored production techniques to craft a well-executed and out-of-time look and feel for a story that was originally published in 1897.
+In 1992’s BRAM STOKER’S DRACULA, director auteur Francis Ford Coppola uses older and time-honored production techniques to craft a well-executed and out-of-time look and feel for a story that was originally published in 1897.

 BRAM STOKER’S DRACULA features legendary makeup, costumes, and performances from Gary Oldman and Anthony Hopkins.
 Also featured: not-our-favorite performance from Hollywood sweetheart Keanu Reeves.
 Is the fresh 1992 polish enough for the boys in the diner to get over their Dacula property hump?